arrowheadapps/strapi-connector-firestore/README.md

 This connector manually implements search and these other filters by reading the Firestore collection in blocks without any filters, and then manually filtering the results.
 This can cause poor performance, and also increased usage costs, because more documents are read from Firestore.

-You can enable search and manual query implementations using the `allowNonNativeQueries` option, which is disabled by default.
-It is recommended that you only enable this if necessary, or only enable it on the specific models that you need.
+You can disable search and manual query implementations using the `allowNonNativeQueries` option, which is enabled by default.
+It is recommended that you do on specific models where you may be concerned about usage cost exposure.
+The current implementation of `strapi-admin` (as of `3.1.0`) actually uses non-native queries on it's models so it must be enabled on those modules for Strapi to function.

 Flattened models support all of these filters including search, because the collection is fetched as a whole anyway.